rlannon/SINx86/docs/Arrays.md

 Note that while arrays usually require the length, there are a few scenarios when it isn't:

 * the array is a subtype of `ptr`; if a length is given, it will be ignored by the compiler (the programmer shall be notified this is the behavior by the compiler in a compiler note)
 * the array is marked as `dynamic`; a length indicates how much initial memory should be reserved for the array, (possibly) preventing some of the overhead associated with reallocations.
-Note that if a length is not given, the array will not have elements and the runtime bounds checks will prevent the array from being accessed
+Note that if a length is not given, the array will have a size of 0 and the runtime bounds checks will prevent the array from being accessed (it must be reallocated)

 Finally, arrays are always structured with the 32-bit length followed immediately by the array's elements, starting at 0.
 Regardless of where they are allocated, the length is at the lowest memory address and the final element is at the highest.